department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/topline.md

  - To jump start synthesis by quickly organizing high-level themes

 ## Introduction
-The purpose of this research was to get user feedback on the redesigned VA.gov home page and assess whether the design changes have improved the usability of the home page.
-We observed which areas of the home page they used and how well it supports Veterans, VA beneficiaries, those acting on behalf of Veterans, and service members while completing important benefit-related tasks.
+The purpose of this research was to **get user feedback on the redesigned VA.gov home page** and assess whether the design changes have improved the usability of the home page.
+We observed which areas of the home page they used and how well it supported Veterans, VA beneficiaries, those acting on behalf of Veterans, and service members while completing important benefit-related tasks.

 ## Participants
 We talked to **19 people: 16 Veterans, 1 Caregiver of a Veteran, 2 family members of a Veteran** (one was also a Veteran and the other was also a Caregiver), and **2 service members**.